-When you go on a review site like Google My Business, you’ll see an overall star rating on a scale from 1-5.
+When you go on a review site like Google Business Profile, you’ll see an overall star rating on a scale from 1-5.
 While overall star rating helps customers using search determine the quality of your business’s services, it can also be a valuable metric for improving your customer experience.

 Pros of overall star rating

 - Easy to track: The biggest advantage of overall star rating is that it’s easy to track.
 If you want to see your star rating on Google, simply do a search for your business’s name.